ngegner/TaylorProjects/reliable-file-transfer/protocol-specification.md

-# Levi and Noah - COS 331 project
+# Noah Gegner - COS 331 project
 # Specification
 This is a stop-and-wait reliable file transfer protocol.
 When a file is requested, the server sends one packet of data, and then waits for a response from the client.
 Once an acknowledgement received, the server sends the next packet, and so on.
 The server cannot send the next packet of data until it receives a response from the previous packet.
 ## Server